dkm/xcplanner/README.md

 The compressed tiles require approximately 17GB of disk space, the four uncompressed European Alps tiles require an additional 276MB.

 The `--ignore-errors` option causes `srtm-download` to ignore errors due to slow downloads, corrupt zip files, and so on.
-It&quot;s useful if you want to start downloading tiles and then grab a coffee.
+It&rsquo;s useful if you want to start downloading tiles and then grab a coffee.
 After it has completed, you can run `srtm-download` again but without the `--ignore-errors` option to see where it encountered problems.

 Note that `srtm-download` assumes that individual CGIAR-CSI tiles are 6000&times;6000 points.
 For an unknown reason, some tiles have different sizes.